Ensete ventricosum: Relation to humans

+Food

 Enset is a very important local food source, especially in Ethiopia.
-The Food and Agriculture Organization of the United Nations reports that "enset provides more amount of foodstuff per unit area than most cereals.
+In 1995, the Food and Agriculture Organization of the United Nations reported that "enset provides more food per unit area than most cereals.
 It is estimated that 40 to 60 enset plants occupying 250–375 m2 can provide enough food for a family of 5 to 6 people."

 Enset is Ethiopia's most important root crop, a traditional staple in the densely populated south and southwestern parts of Ethiopia.
 Its importance to the diet and economy of the Gurage and Sidama peoples was first recorded by Jerónimo Lobo in the seventeenth century.
 Each plant takes four to five years to mature, at which time a single root will yield about 40 kg of food.
 Because of the long period of time from planting to harvest, plantings need to be staggered over time to ensure that there is enset available for harvest in every season.
 Enset will tolerate drought better than most cereal crops.

 Wild enset plants are produced from seeds, while most domesticated plants are propagated from suckers.
 Up to 400 suckers can be produced from just one mother plant.
 In 1994, 3000 km2 of enset were grown in Ethiopia, with a harvest estimated to be almost 10 t/ha.
 Enset is often intercropped with sorghum, although the practice amongst the Gedeo people is to intercrop it with coffee.